dtom90/teleport-backend-challenge/RFD.md

 // Response message for starting a job. message StartResponse {
   string job_id = 1; // The unique identifier (UUID) for the started job.
-  string error_message = 2; // Error message if the job failed to start.
 }

 // Enum representing the possible statuses of a job.